Santa Clarita Shooting: 1 Slain Student Was Nephew Of Sheriff's Dept. Employee

 Other victims in the case aren't yet being named publicly, the sheriff said, because their families haven't been able to inform all of their relatives.

-Of the suspected gunman in the case, the sheriff said, "the suspect's condition still remains critical and hasn't changed."

-Three other students were also shot: two females, ages 14 and 15, along with a second 14-year-old male.
+In addition to the suspect and the two students who died, three other students were also shot: two females, ages 14 and 15, along with a second 14-year-old male.
 One male victim was released from the hospital late Thursday; the other victims were in stable condition as of Friday morning, Villanueva said.

-Investigators are still working to figure out a possible motive, Capt.
+Investigators are still working to figure out a possible motive, said Capt.
 Kent Wegener of the Los Angeles County Sheriff's Department's Homicide Bureau.

-"Suffice it to say, we did not find any manifesto, any diary that spelled it out, any suicide note or any writings which will clearly identify hid motives behind this assault."
+"Suffice it to say, we did not find any manifesto, any diary that spelled it out, any suicide note or any writings which will clearly identify hid motives behind this assault," Wegener said.

 Villanueva refuted local reports that have suggested the gunman shot his ex-girlfriend and her best friend.